 The above paragraph justified my purchase of the game.
 Not because I was scared, and anxious in that particular instance, but because the game is full instances just as scary, and even more perilous than running out gas in the middle of the woods.
 You can, as easily, run out of gas nearly a Horde’s nesting ground, and find yourself surrounded by hundreds of Freakers when the sun goes down.

 The game is particularly scary early, as your resources are limited, and Deacon doesn’t have the skills or health/stamina parameters at a desirable level.
-Early in the game your knowledge on how enemy AI works (especially hordes) is also limited, so until you get more comfortable knowing the patterns and limitations of the hordes, traversing Oregon in Days Gone is a pleasant, and nerve racking experience.
+Early in the game your knowledge on how enemy AI works (especially hordes) is also limited, so until you get more comfortable knowing the patterns and limitations of the hordes, traversing Oregon in Days Gone is a pleasant, but nerve racking (in a good way) experience.

 The game shines in those hours.
 Even battling the occasional marauders that ambush Deacon on the roads, or that set up camp in the woods of the surrounding areas, is an entertaining, and nerve racking experience in itself as Freakers and infected wolves can hear gun shots, and arrive at the scene in order to take you by surprise, or if you are lucky to kill your enemies for you.

-In other words, the game plays a lot like Red Dead Redemption 2, except that added to the perils of gun fights with bandits, you also have to be mindful of your surroundings as Freakers, Wolves, or Infected Bears can kill you if Deacon is caught unawares.
+In other words, the game plays a lot like Red Dead Redemption 2, except that added to the perils of gun fights with bandits, you also have to be mindful of your surroundings as Freakers, Wolves, or Infected Bears can kill Deacon if he is caught unawares.

 Taking out your first horde, can be a time consuming, and exhilarating experience.
 That last statement is specifically true if your first time destroying a horde is during the story mission that actually forces you to take down a horde in order to move the plot forwards.
 This mission is particularly frustrating because you can’t save, meaning that you can spend an hour thinning out the horde’s numbers only to have to start all over again by dying.